 The comparison of the Oculus Go and Lenovo Mirage Solo with Daydream is a little like the original launch of the Rift and Vive.
 Where both offer decent virtual reality experiences, the cheaper Oculus hardware doesn’t quite measure up to the more complete virtual reality experience offered by its counterpart.
 Between the Lenovo Mirage Solo and the Oculus Go, Lenovo’s is the higher-quality experience.
 If you want more from your VR than a standing or seated experience and don’t mind forking out $400 for it, the Lenovo Mirage Solo headset offers a more interactive, better-looking VR space to explore.

 That said, we have to give the slight recommendation to the Oculus Go.
-It’s a nicer fit, its aesthetics are more pleasing, and — most importantly — it has a much more expansive library of content to explore., it’s the better choice for those who are exploring virtual reality for the first time.
+It’s a nicer fit, its aesthetics are more pleasing, and — most importantly — it has a much more expansive library of content to explore.
+At just $200, it’s the better choice for those who are exploring virtual reality for the first time.

 - Microsoft Surface Pro 9 vs. Lenovo IdeaPad Duet 5i: which 2-in-1 is best?

 - Lenovo ThinkPad X12 Detachable vs. Microsoft Surface Pro 8